Matrix Algebras with a Certain Compression Property I: Preliminaries

 The fact that $\mc{LR}$-algebras admit the idempotent compression property gives us a means to disprove the converse to Proposition~\ref{unitization of compressible algebra is compressible prop}.
-We will exhibit a subalgebra of $\mm_3$ that is not projection compressible, but whose unitization is.
-Indeed, let $\{e_1,e_2,e_3\}$ denote the standard basis for $\cc^3$ and for each $i$, let $Q_i$ denote the orthogonal projection onto the span of $\left\{e_i\right\}$.
+We will exhibit a subalgebra of $\mm_3$ that is not projection compressible, but whose unitization is idempotent compressible.